Why is “pick one goal setting framework” the wrong question?

 Fair.
 The Goals and Progress workbook is the assembled version of this synthesis, packaged as a single product.
 If you just want the result, you can use it and skip the Saturday-afternoon assembly.
 That is a legitimate path.

-Once they see why the synthesis works, they can either build their own from scratch using the procedure above or adopt the packaged version, knowing what they are paying for.
+Once they see why the synthesis works, they can either build their own from scratch using the procedure above or adopt the packaged version, knowing exactly what they are paying for.
 Both are legitimate, and the article does not push one over the other.

 Where each goal setting framework sits in the assembled version